lukaszkania/WeatherWidget/README.md

 ## How to launch project
 1. Download repository by pasting "git clone https://github.com/lukaszkania/WeatherWidget" into terminal.
-2. Go to the downloaded directory in Your terminal and paste "npm run"
+2. Go to the downloaded directory in Your terminal and paste "npm i" to install Node.js
+3. After instalation paste "npm run"

 ## Available Scripts